CalebBap/SurfacePen_AppSwitchingScript/README.md

 ## How to Use
 ### Prerequisites
 - Python must be installed on your Surface Pro.
 Python can be downloaded from [here](https://www.python.org/downloads/windows/)
 - PyInstaller must also be installed on your Surface Pro.
-For instructions of how to do so, please see [this link](https://www.pyinstaller.org/)
+For instructions on how to do so, please see [this link](https://www.pyinstaller.org/)

 Note: this script has been tested on a Surface Pro 7 tablet, running Windows 10, with a 4th generation Surface Pen and Python 3